guillermooo/sublime-undocs/source/extensibility/syntaxdefs.rst

       your ``.YAML-tmLanguage`` file
     - Sublime Text will reload the changes to the syntax definition

-In case you are wondering why AAAPackageDev knows what you want to convert your file to: It's specified in the first comment line.
+In case you are wondering why PackageDev knows what you want to convert your file to: It's specified in the first comment line.

 You have now created your first syntax definition.
 Next, open a new file and